timescale/timescaledb/README.md

 ## TimescaleDB

+TimescaleDB is an open-source PostgreSQL extension with full SQL support.
+Being engineered up from PostgreSQL, the database provides a key missing feature from
-TimescaleDB is an open-source database designed to make SQL scalable for time-series data.
-It is engineered up from PostgreSQL, providing automatic partitioning across time and space (partitioning key), as well as full SQL support.
+PostgreSQL: scalability for time-series data.
+Our new time-series scalability provides the database with automatic data partitioning across time and space (partitioning key).

 TimescaleDB is packaged as a PostgreSQL extension.
 All code is licensed under the Apache-2 open-source license, with the exception of source code